EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 **Note:** The following folder locations are recommendations.
 You may choose a different folder location.

 1. In `/home/deck/Applications`, create a `Distrobox` folder
-2. In the `Distrobox` folder, right click `Open Terminal Here`, enter:
+2. In the `Distrobox` folder, right click anywhere in the folder, click `Open Terminal Here`, enter:
     * `git clone https://github.com/snesrev/smw smb1`
 3. A `smb1` folder will be created, place your `Super Mario All-Stars` ROM in `/home/deck/Applications/smb1/other`
     * SHA256 Hash: `c05817c5b7df2fbfe631563e0b37237156a8f6b6`